cortado-mobile-solutions/apidoc-mdm/docs/device.md

 ## List Devices
 Retrieve a list of all managed devices and basic details about the device status.
 The response contains an array of all devices assigned to the authenticated user.
-Using an administrator access token to request the devices, the response will contain all devices of the managed tenant.
+Using an administrator access token to request the devices, the response will contain all devices of the managed tenant.<br>
+With the filter parameter the devices can be filtered for wiped/managed devices or for devices within a certain last contact or location timestamp timespan.
+All filters are combinable

 ### List Devices Request

-#### Parameters

 ```json
 POST /api/mdm/v2/device/list HTTP/1.1